material-motion/material-motion/concepts/primitives.md

 Tweens use an **interpolation function**.
 This is generally a cubic-bezier.

-A **keyframe animation** is a Tween that animates between two or more values.
+A **keyframe animation** is a Tween that animates between a series of values.

 ### Gesture recognition